empower-ai/empower-functions/README.md

 ## Update

 **New Empower Functions v1.1**
 We have just launched new [v1.1 of the Empower Functions family](https://huggingface.co/collections/empower-dev/empower-functions-v11-66df72d78c1f7b80bda36f5f).
-The updated v1.1 family has been fine-tuned based on Llama3.1, using an enhanced curated dataset.
+The updated v1.1 family has been fine-tuned based on Llama3.1 using an enhanced curated dataset.
 It has achieved state-of-the-art performance on the Berkeley Function Calling leader board:

 ![image](assets/bfcl.png)
+(captured on Sep 10, 2024)

 ## What is real world "tool using" use cases?